ooichianni/Intel_SD_Training/Readme_sd_training.md

 # Day_10
 **⭐QOR**

-<details><summary> ⚡ Lecture Session: Checking Netlist Quality and Generating Reports - Live session </summary>
+<details><summary> ⚡ Lecture Session: Introduction to course live session</summary>

 **Checking Netlist Quality and Generating Reports**

- 1. Generating Timing Reports
+1.Generating Timing Reports
 -The delays associated with timing parameters are modelled on semiconductor device physics principles
 -Transistor sizing, their type, and how they are connected to each other contributes to different cells, and in turn different cell delays
 -Similarly, wires can be modelled in terms of Resistance and Capacitance, which in turn adds to the path delay.
 The path with the worst delay is the critical path